SSL certificate problems

 Secure Sockets Layer (SSL) is a protocol that provides secure communications for such activities as web browsing, e-mail, instant messaging and other data transfers.

 An SSL certificate issued by a third party provides privacy and security to transmissions between two computers on a public network by confirming that a message actually did come from the person identified.
 Problems with your SSL certificate can cause many web browsers to block users from accessing your site, or to display a security warning message when your site is accessed.
-The host name of your site (the URL you specified when you added your site to your Webmaster Tools account) should match the subject name(s) of your SSL certificate.
+The host name of your site (the URL you specified when you added your site to your Search Console account) should match the subject name(s) of your SSL certificate.

 Common problems include: